pluralsight/guides/published/front-end-javascript/javascript-closures/article.md

 ### Closure calls from multiple object references

 Let's see how this mechanism works if we create multiple function objects.
-For instance, let's use `counter(int)` to create two objects called `myCounter1` and `myCounter2` and call their property functions:
+For instance, let's use `counter` to create two objects called `myCounter1` and `myCounter2` and call their property functions:

 ``` JavaScript
 var myCounter1 = counter(0);